Manchester United - Leeds: How to watch, start time, odds, prediction

 Team news (INJURY REPORT)

-Leeds will not have Diego Llorente and Gaetano Berardi, Adam Forshaw, and Robin Koch are all out for the long-term.
+Leeds United: OUT: Diego Llorente (groin), Gaetano Berardi (knee), Adam Forshaw (groin), Robin Koch (knee)

-Edinson Cavani will undergo a late fitness test for Man United, who are still without Phil Jones and Marcos Rojo.
+🚨 Reds, this is how we'll line up at Old Trafford this afternoon 📋

 What they’re saying ahead of Manchester United – Leeds